 “We like to think that we can learn from our experiences and our mistakes, especially when it comes to love,” Knopp said.
 But unfortunately, the numbers show us a reality much harsher than we’d like to optimistically believe.
 Whether we’re cheaters who hope to set themselves straight for a future love of their life, or for the abused victim who hopes for a loving and safe relationship without fear or contempt; the numbers present to us an uphill battle.

 Is this deceitful pattern really a deplorable and intentional behavior?
 Or is there something going on inside the minds of the misled that could cause such cyclical wrongdoing?
 There are signs, patterns, and routines characteristic of cheaters and abusers.
-There are warning signs of an abusive partner that’ll tip you off, such as passing blame, extreme highs and lows of kindness and cruelty, and unable to handle sexual and emotional frustrations without angle, according to Safe Interpersonal Violence Awareness & Prevention at the University of North Carolina.
+There are warning signs of an abusive partner that’ll tip you off, such as passing blame, extreme highs and lows of kindness and cruelty, and unable to handle sexual and emotional frustrations without anger, according to Safe Interpersonal Violence Awareness & Prevention at the University of North Carolina.

 But do cheaters give off signs to look out for before you unsuspectingly engage with one?
 According to research conducted by extra-marital dating site IllicitEncounters.com, there are nine clues to be wary of from the beginning — they shouldn't, however, deter you from giving the person a chance altogether.